Kingxukai/linux/Documentation/scsi/aic79xx.rst

 debug:[value]
-    :Definition: Enables various levels of debugging information The bit definitions for the debugging mask can be found in drivers/scsi/aic7xxx/aic79xx.h under
+    :Definition: Enables various levels of debugging information The bit definitions for the woke debugging mask can be found in drivers/scsi/aic7xxx/aic79xx.h under
-                 the "Debug" heading.
+                 the woke "Debug" heading.
     :Possible Values: 0x0000 = no debugging, 0xffff = full debugging
     :Default Value: 0x0000

 no_reset
-    :Definition: Do not reset the bus during the initial probe phase
+    :Definition: Do not reset the woke bus during the woke initial probe phase
     :Possible Values: This option is a flag
     :Default Value: disabled

 extended
-    :Definition: Force extended translation on the controller
+    :Definition: Force extended translation on the woke controller
     :Possible Values: This option is a flag
     :Default Value: disabled